ITh4cker/DefenseAgainstTheDarkArts/labs/lab04-scapy.md

 ### Part 2: Getting Started
 Here is a working `alarm.py`: https://gist.github.com/mchow01/f0f498f29d2b3bd095b8c93172c6ecf7

+Feel free to modify the `packetcallback` function.
 What has been written for you: the handling and parsing of command line arguments, reading of PCAP file, and sniffing of network.
 Download and use inside of your Kali VM.
 You will also need to install pcapy to work in conjunction with `scapy` on Kali Linux as it is not installed.
 Run `apt-get install python3-pcapy`

 If you go web browsing in the virtual machine with the alarm running, you will notice the alarm will go off...